The Concept of Evil

 Consider Peter Singer’s case of coming across a child drowning in a shallow pond (Singer 1972).
 If we came across a child drowning in a shallow pond, the need to rescue the child would be so morally important that it would metaphysically silence the desire to keep our clothes clean as a reason for acting or not acting.
 That is, when a child is in urgent need of rescue, considerations about keeping our clothes clean lose all of their reason-giving force.
 They cease to be reasons for acting or not acting.
 For many people, especially for virtuous people, considerations about keeping their clothes clean are also psychologically silenced by the urgent need to rescue a child drowning in a shallow pond.
 In other words, virtuous people are completely unmoved by considerations about keeping their clothes clean when presented with children in urgent need of rescue.

 According to Garrard, the evildoer has a particularly despicable motivational structure.
-She psychologically silences considerations that are so morally weighty that they metaphysically silence the very considerations which move her to act (Garrard 1999, 55).
+She psychologically silences considerations that are so morally weighty that they metaphysically silence the very considerations which move her to act (Garrard 1998, 55.
+See also Garrard 2002 and 2019).
 For instance, it would be evil to psychologically silence the urgent need to rescue a drowning child as a reason for acting because we desire to keep our clothes clean.

-Critics of Garrard's theory of evil argue that it is too restrictive since it does not count as evil actions which cause, or allow, significant harm for no good reason when the agent is slightly motivated by morally important considerations.
-For instance, on Garrard's theory it would not be evil for John to allow a child to drown in a shallow pond if he was slightly motivated to rescue her but not motivated enough to dirty his clothes.
+Critics of Garrard’s theory of evil argue that it is too restrictive since it does not count as evil actions which cause, or allow, significant harm for no good reason when the agent is slightly motivated by morally important considerations (Russell 2007, 675; Calder 2015a, 118).
+For instance, on Garrard’s theory it would not be evil for John to allow a child to drown in a shallow pond if he was slightly motivated to rescue her but not motivated enough to dirty his clothes.
 Yet it seems that John would do evil by allowing a child to drown for those reasons.

-Some theorists believe that to do evil we must feel a certain way or have certain emotions at the time of acting.
-For example, Laurence Thomas believes that evildoers take delight in causing harm or feel hatred toward their victims (Thomas 1993, 76–77).
+Some theorists believe that a perpetrator’s feelings or emotions at the time of acting are relevant to whether an action is evil.
+For example, Laurence Thomas believes that evildoers take delight in causing harm or feel hatred toward their victims (Thomas 1993, 76–77.
+See also Formosa 2019, 264).
 Hillel Steiner goes even further by contending that there are just two components of evil: pleasure and wrongdoing.
 According to Steiner “[e]vil acts are wrong acts that are pleasurable for their doer” (Steiner 2002, 189).